petabencana/sitioss-reports-telegram/README.md

     * v8.10 or later (ES6 syntax is transpiled using Babel)

 ### Getting started
 * Create Telegram bot as explained [here](https://core.telegram.org/bots#creating-a-new-bot) and get `BOT_TOKEN` [here](https://core.telegram.org/bots#generating-an-authorization-token).
-Configure its About, Description, Commands, Profile picture but hold off on setting up Webhooks until you have configured the webhook.
+Configure its About, Description, Commands, Profile picture but hold off on setting up webhooks until you have configured the webhook.
 * Create two AWS API gatway endpoints for the webhook and send functions
 * Add the appropriate parameters in `src/config` and `.env`.
 * Use the `commands/setWebook` function to tell Telegram the address of the API gateway